mit-6861/MIT-6861.github.io/_pages/project.md

 You are also expected to include an Impact Statement and instructions on how to reproduce/run your code.
 Further details are in the **DELIVERABLES** section below.

 ### SUCCESSFUL EXAMPLES
-- Chris' Harvard version of this course last year had a few papers get accepted into ACL:
+- Chris' Harvard version of this course in 2021 had some student projects accepted into ACL:
   - [What GPT Knows About Who is Who](https://aclanthology.org/2022.insights-1.10/).
 This was a great project because it took the recent, powerful technique of Probing and applied it to a difficult core NLP problem, which hadn't yet been done before.
   - [Automatic Fake News Detection: Are current models "fact-checking" or "gut-checking"?](https://aclanthology.org/2022.fever-1.4/).
 This was a great project because it cleverly and critically inspected an aspect of a challenging NLP task that we tended to overlook and assume was correct.
 - [ACL 2021 Short Papers](https://2021.aclweb.org/calls/papers/#short-papers)
 - [NAACL 2021 long and short papers](https://2021.naacl.org/program/accepted/)
 - [EMNLP 2020 short papers](https://2020.emnlp.org/papers/main)